princyok/princyok.github.io/_posts/2020-04-04-implement-an-artificial-neuron-from-scratch.markdown

 ### **Forward pass**
 Forward pass can be broken into two steps: First is the linear combination of the parameters and datapoint values to get the preactivation.
 Next is the passing of the preactivation through an activation function to get the activation.

-The equations for forward pass are:
+The equations for forward pass are (see [part 2](/understand-an-artificial-neuron-from-scratch.html)):

 $$
 \vec{z}=\vec{w}\mathbf{X}+b